Tausug language: Nomenclature

 Sūg is the modern form of the older term Sulug (meaning "[sea] currents"), which was also the old name of the island of Jolo.
-It is derived from Proto-Malayo-Polynesian *sələg (“flowing water, current”), and is a cognate of Cebuano sulog, Tagalog silig, and Malay suluk.
+It is derived from Proto-Malayo-Polynesian *sələg ("flowing water, current"), and is a cognate of Cebuano sulog, Tagalog silig, and Malay suluk (a borrowing).

 Classification

 Tausūg is an Austronesian language.
 It is classified by linguists as being a member of the Bisayan languages family, which includes Cebuano and Waray.
 In particular, it has many similarities with the Surigaonon language of the provinces Surigao del Norte, Surigao del Sur and Agusan del Sur and with the Butuanon language of Agusan del Norte – both spoken in northeastern Mindanao; hence, Zorc (1977) groups these three languages as part of a "South Bisayan" grouping.

 Speakers

 Tausūg is primarily spoken in the Sulu Archipelago, which aside from the island of Sulu, also includes the Tawi-Tawi chain of islands and the island of Basilan.
 It is a lingua franca spoken in different areas/islands of the archipelago.

 Due to migration, the language is also spoken alongside other local languages in the Zamboanga Peninsula (e.g., Cebuano and Chavacano), which includes the provinces of Zamboanga del Norte, Zamboanga Sibugay, Zamboanga del Sur, and Zamboanga City.
 It is also spoken in Southern Palawan, Eastern Sabah, Malaysia and in Tarakan City and Nunukan Regency, North Kalimantan, Indonesia.